gatsbyjs/gatsby/docs/blog/2018-03-07-why-we-created-the-plugin-library/index.md

 ## Jobs to be done

-After compiling data from the interviews, I drew what’s called an “empathy map” to put myself in the shoes of Gatsby users.
+After compiling data from the interviews, I drew what's called an "empathy map" to put myself in the shoes of Gatsby users.
 This map describes what Gatsby users usually experienced when searching for plugins.

 ![Empathy map](empathy-map.png)